 We are committed to making our website accessible.

-We aim to design to the Web Content Accessibility Guidelines 1.0.
+We work to the Web Content Accessibility Guidelines (WCAG) 2.1 and additional focus on assisting screen readers using ARIA Landmarks.
 We also work to the BSI PAS 78:2006 guidelines where possible.

 Structure of the site